akashkoppa/StressNet/README.md

 ## Installation Guide

-The commans in this installation guide is based on the Linux-based OS.
+The commands in this installation guide is based on the Linux-based OS.
 Similar commands can be used in MacOS (terminal) or Windows (Anaconda terminal).
 The following commands should be entered in the terminal.

 1. Create a conda environment and activate it.
 ```